 Jessica Sheehan, MD

-Affiliation: second year Internal Medicine Resident in the Department of Internal Medicine.
+Affiliation: Department of Internal Medicine.

-Address:

-Phone:

 Email: jesheeha@med.umich.edu

 Disclosures: Dr. Sheehan has no financial disclosures or conflicts of interest.

-Peter Higgins, MD, PhD, MSc
+Peter D.R.
+Higgins, MD, PhD, MSc

-Affiliation: Assistant Professor at the University of Michigan, Department of Internal Medicine, Division of Gastroenterology, and specializes in Inflammatory Bowel Disease, Ulcerative Colitis, Crohn's Disease, and Colon Cancer.
+Affiliation: University of Michigan, Department of Internal Medicine, Division of Gastroenterology

-Address:

-Phone:

 Email: phiggins@med.umich.edu

-Disclosures:

-sources of support that require acknowledgment.

-disclosure of funding received for this work from any of the following organizations: National Institutes of Health (NIH); Wellcome Trust; Howard Hughes Medical Institute (HHMI); and others.
+Disclosures: none relevant to this manuscript

-Brief Summary: Ustekinumab was approved for autoimmune skin disease prior to being approved for IBD; this retrospective case-controlled study showed that patients with Crohn’s and concurrent skin disease demonstrate a more robust clinical response to ustekinumab than Crohn’s patients without skin disease.
+Brief Summary: Ustekinumab was approved for autoimmune skin disease prior to being approved for IBD; this retrospective case-control study in patients with Crohn’s disease demonstrates an association between concurrent autoimmune skin disease and a more robust clinical response to ustekinumab.

 Abstract

 Background: Approximately 33% of Crohn’s disease (CD) patients have associated autoimmune skin disease.
-The pathophysiology of the latter relies on IL-12/IL-23 signaling pathways that may also play a role in gut inflammation.
-Even though ustekinumab is an anti-IL-23 drug FDA approved for psoriasis (2008), CD (2016), and ulcerative colitis (2019), its relative efficacy has never been studied in CD with skin manifestations.
+The pathophysiology of the latter frequently involves IL-12/IL-23 signaling pathways that may also play a role in gut inflammation.
+Even though ustekinumab is an anti-IL-12/23 biologic that is FDA-approved for psoriasis (2008), CD (2016), and ulcerative colitis (2019), its relative efficacy has never been studied in CD with vs. without skin manifestations.

-Methods: This is a retrospective single-center case-controlled study comparing markers of disease activity between patients with CD and skin disease (SKIN) and CD without cutaneous involvement (NOSKIN) from prior to drug initiation to the same markers after about 6 months of treatment: fecal calprotectin (FCP), C-reactive protein (CRP), and two blinded observer 5-point Likert scoring of endoscopic, pathologic, and imaging reports.
+Methods: This is a retrospective single-center case-control study comparing markers of disease activity between patients with CD and skin disease (SKIN) and CD without cutaneous involvement (NOSKIN) from prior to drug initiation to the same markers after 6 months of treatment: fecal calprotectin (FCP), C-reactive protein (CRP), and 5-point Likert scoring of endoscopic, pathologic, and imaging reports by two blinded observers.

-Results: Manual review of the 595 CD patients listed as receiving ustekinumab revealed 79 SKIN and 316 NOSKIN patients with similar ages, genders, ethnicities, amount of tobacco use and steroid use.
-There were statistically significantly greater improvements in FCP and CRP in SKIN compared to NOSKIN with P = 0.0167 and P = 0.039, respectively.
-SKIN showed significantly better outcomes than NOSKIN in Likert scores of endoscopy (P = 0.0138 and P = 0.0264), pathology (P = 0.0305 and P = 0.0506), and trend toward significance in imaging reports.
-Additional sub-analyses for surgeries, ulcers, abscesses, fistulas, and colitis were either significant or trended toward statistical significance.
+Results: Manual review of the 595 CD patients receiving ustekinumab revealed 79 SKIN and 316 NOSKIN patients similar in age, gender, ethnicity, amount of tobacco use, and steroid use.
+There were statistically significant improvements in FCP and CRP in SKIN compared to NOSKIN with p = 0.0167 and p = 0.039, respectively.
+SKIN showed significantly better outcomes than NOSKIN in Likert scores of endoscopy (p = 0.0138 and p = 0.0264), histopathology (p = 0.0305 and p = 0.0506), and numerically more improvement in imaging reports.
+Additional sub-analyses for surgeries, ulcers, abscesses, fistulas, and colitis were conducted.

-Conclusion: Ustekinumab appears to be more effective in Crohn’s patients with concurrent autoimmune skin disease.
+Conclusion: Greater ustekinumab effectiveness in controlling intestinal inflammation in Crohn’s disease is associated with concurrent autoimmune skin disease.

 Key Words: